jafingerhut/dolly/README.md

 Options controlling the namespaces to show:

-* TBD: Make it easy to explicitly specify a list of directories, optionally including the keywords `:source-paths` and/or `:test-paths`, which are replaced with their values from the Leiningen project.
+* By default the directories to search for Clojure source files is given by the value of the `:source-paths` key in your Leiningen project.
+You can specify your own vector of directories to search after the `:paths` key in the options map.
+Give directory names in double-quoted strings.
+If the keywords `:source-paths` or `:test-paths` appear in the vector, they will be expanded to the values of those keys in your Leiningen project, but flattened so the result is a vector of strings.

-* Specify a set of namespaces to include or exclude
+* TBD: Specify a set of namespaces to include or exclude
   * Default is to exclude showing namespaces that are part of Clojure, e.g. `clojure.core`, `clojure.set`, `clojure.string`, etc. since these are so common.